 Your Experience with Japanese Dining Etiquette

 If you unintentionally commit a faux pas when eating in Japan or with Japanese friends, don’t panic!
 But knowing these table manners will go a long way and your friends will respect you for taking the time to understand their culture.
 And of course, for being a good guest!
+Some of you had great questions for this post and I answered them in Japanese Dining Etiquette Part 2, enjoy.

 Lastly, what Japanese dining etiquette tips have you learned that weren’t mentioned in this post?
 Or do you have any horrifying stories when dining in Japan?
 Please share in the comment box below!